andrew8062/FolderCamera/README.md

 # FolderCamera
-Folder Camera is like a normal camera app but it has a floating action buttom which can quickly change the picture sotrage location.
+Folder Camera is like a normal camera app but it has a floating action button which can quickly change the picture storage location.
 Allows the user can easily classify different pictures to different folders.

 <p>the main activity</p>